 Broaden your marketing acumen

-As an MSc Strategic Marketing (online, part-time) student, you will have the opportunity to tailor the programme to your career, accessing a wide range of electives as part of your programme.
+Electives are your opportunity to truly shape the programme to your ambitions as a marketing leader.
+As an MSc Strategic Marketing student, you will have the opportunity to tailor the programme to your career, accessing a wide range of electives as part of your programme.

 Studying electives will allow you to develop domain expertise in the areas of your interest and broaden your understanding of how to solve business problems.
-You will choose six electives from a range of topics offered from the summer of the first year through to the spring term of the second year.
+You will choose three electives from a range of topics offered in the spring and summer terms.

 When we hear “crisis management,” we think of global scandals, business disruptions and tragedies.
 Leaders need to be prepared for those acute incidents, but also for serial challenges, chronic issues, and for smaller, but still significant, threats to brand reputation, employee morale, and shareholder value.
 This is not just a concern for an organisation’s PR function, no matter where you work in your future career, you will have to effectively manage a crisis at work.

 This module will develop the skills to explain, evaluate, describe and appraise crisis management through the temporal phases of crisis: before, during, and after.
 Learning from the common mistakes in real case studies, you will develop the best crisis management practices, as well learn the financial considerations and realities when in crisis.